Here's Our Rant About Hudbay Minerals Inc. (HBM)

 HBM’s Market Performance

-HBM stocks went down by -1.29% for the week, with a monthly drop of -11.52% and a quarterly performance of 10.98%, while its annual performance rate touched -48.18%.
-The volatility ratio for the week stands at 7.28% while the volatility levels for the past 30 days are set at 5.79% for Hudbay Minerals Inc. The simple moving average for the period of the last 20 days is -5.41% for HBM stocks with a simple moving average of -33.81% for the last 200 days.
+HBM stocks went up by 4.17% for the week, with a monthly drop of -3.15% and a quarterly performance of 19.05%, while its annual performance rate touched -44.60%.
+The volatility ratio for the week stands at 7.66% while the volatility levels for the past 30 days are set at 6.17% for Hudbay Minerals Inc. The simple moving average for the period of the last 20 days is -0.02% for HBM stocks with a simple moving average of -30.42% for the last 200 days.

-During the last 5 trading sessions, HBM fell by -1.29%, which changed the moving average for the period of 200-days by -47.03% in comparison to the 20-day moving average, which settled at $4.04.
-In addition, Hudbay Minerals Inc. saw -47.03% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HBM remain unchanged, which changed the moving average for the period of 200-days by -46.44% in comparison to the 20-day moving average, which settled at $4.00.
+In addition, Hudbay Minerals Inc. saw -44.83% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for HBM